 Honors for directing, makeup, or technical achievement are still not making the cut.
 Instead, MTV continues to put the spotlight on performances that are truly crowd pleasing -- such as "Best Kiss", "Best Hero" and "Best Villain".

 In short, MTV never pretends to be an industry insider.
 It just knows what its target audience likes.
-Of course, there are bills to pay - so product placement, in the form of trailers for upcoming summer blockbusters, are also a major part of the springtime awards broadcast.
+Of course, there are bills to pay - so product placement, in the form of trailers for summer blockbusters, are also a major part of the springtime awards broadcast.

 In 2017, the MTV Movie Awards became the MTV Movie & TV Awards - with the news that it was adding favorite television categories to the list of nominees.
 More newsworthy, that same year men and women began competing equally in the acting categories.
-Any day now expect mainstream Hollywood to follow suit.

 DID YOU KNOW?
 MTV Movie & TV Awards fun facts